borikokeny/Holidaze-Project-Exam-2/README.md

 - Venue management features are only accessible for Venue Managers.

 ## Contact Information
-You can contact me.
+You can contact me:

 <a href="https://www.linkedin.com/in/bori-kokeny-7070008a/">My LinkedIn page</a>

-Or you can e-mail me.
+Or you can e-mail me:

 bori@minerali.hu